drmad/semeele/README.md

 echo $xml->getXML();
 ```

 And that's it.
-This prints:
+That prints:

 ```xml
 <?xml version="1.0" encoding="utf-8"?><html><head><title>An XHTML</title><meta charset="utf-8"/></head><body><h1>An XHTML</h1><p>This is a XML-valid HTML.
 Yay!</p></body></html>